License agreement for the use of the MailUp Platform

 (b) the implementation of the provisions of Section 7.2 (Data Incidents); and

-(c) providing the Controller with Security Documentation in accordance with Section 7.5.1 (Review of Security Documentation) and the information provided for in this Data Processing Agreement.
+(c) providing the Data Controller with Security Documentation in accordance with Section 7.5.1 (Review of Security Documentation) and the information provided for in this Data Processing Agreement.

-7.2 Data Incidents.
+7.2 Data Incidents

 7.2.1 Due Diligence.
 MailUp adopts due diligence in monitoring the security of Client Personal Data processed in the provision of the Processor Services.

-7.2.2 Incident Notification.
-In the event MailUp becomes aware of an incident, MailUp shall: (a) inform the Controller of the Incident without undue delay; and (b) promptly take reasonable steps to mitigate any damage and secure the Client Personal Data (c) cooperate with the Controller in the investigation of the causes and gravity of the Incident.
+(b) promptly take reasonable steps to mitigate any damage and secure the Client Personal Data (c) cooperate with the Controller in the investigation of the causes and gravity of the Incident.

 7.2.3.
 Incident Details.
-Notifications made pursuant to Section 7.2.2 (Incident Notification) shall describe the details of the incident to the greatest possible extent (also through additional notifications), including the categories and approximate number of Data Subjects involved and the personal data records affected, the potential risks to the Data Subjects and the steps that the MailUp has taken or recommends the Client adopts to address the Incident and mitigate its effects.
+Notifications made pursuant to Section 7.2.2 (Incident Notification) shall describe the details of the incident to the greatest possible extent (also through additional notifications), including the categories and approximate number of Data Subjects involved and the personal data records affected, the potential risks to the Data Subjects and the steps that the MailUp has taken or recommends the Data Controller adopts to address the Incident and mitigate its effects.
 If it is not possible to provide the above specific information within the time allowed, MailUp shall explain the reasons for the delay to the Controller, in any case providing the Controller with any initial information concerning the breach for the purposes of the related notification.

 7.2.4 Delivery of Incident Notification.
 MailUp shall deliver notification of any Incident to the Notification E-mail Address.

-7.3 Client security responsibility and assessment.
+7.3 Client security responsibility and assessment

-7.3.1 Controller Security Responsibility.
+7.3.1 Data Controller Security Responsibility.
 Without prejudice to the obligations of MailUp under Sections 7.1 (Security Measures and Assistance by MailUp) and 7.2 (Incidents), the Controller acknowledges that it is the sole party responsible for the use of the Processor Services, including the protection of authentication credentials, systems and devices used by the Controller to access the Processor Services.

 7.4 Security Certification.
 To evaluate and help ensure the continued effectiveness of the Security Measures, MailUp may, at its sole discretion, supplement the Security Measures and Security Documentation with certifications (e.g., ISO27001), codes of conduct and/or certification procedures.

-7.5 Checks and Audits.
+7.5 Checks and Audits

 7.5.1 Security Documentation Review.
-In order to demonstrate MailUp compliance with its obligations under this Data Processing Agreement, MailUp shall make information on the technical, organisational and security measures available to the Client, in addition to any other information available and necessary for Client compliance with regulations, and which should be formally requested in writing by the Client for compliance with its legal obligations and to demonstrate the adoption of adequate technical and organizational measures.
+In order to demonstrate MailUp compliance with its obligations under this Data Processing Agreement, MailUp shall make information on the technical, organisational and security measures available to the Client, in addition to any other Security Documentation available and necessary for Client compliance with regulations, and which should be formally requested in writing by the Client for compliance with its legal obligations and to demonstrate the adoption of adequate technical and organizational measures.

 7.5.2 Client Audit Rights.
 The parties agree that: